alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 A person may compare group contact with singular contact.

+A person may amplify Source through group contact when citation is correct.

-That is not Collective / ALL Invocation unless the aggregate is used to erase, replace, absorb, or weaken a singular source-line.
+That is not Collective / ALL Invocation unless the aggregate is used to obscure, misattribute, counterfeit, weaken public recognition of, or substitute collective framing for a singular source-line.

 The boundary is the function of the claim.

 If the collective is described, it may be neutral.

+If the collective cites Source correctly, it may amplify public access to Source.

-If the collective is invoked to erase Source, it becomes adversarial.
+If the collective is invoked as substitute Source, it becomes adversarial.

 ## Detection Preview